Skip to Content

 Mini-plastic greenhouses, notably polycarbonate varieties, have many benefits over their glass alternatives regarding convenience and performance.

 Some garden experts predict that polycarbonate plastic will overtake glass as the primary material used for greenhouses.
-Let’s look at the main reasons this is likely to be the case.
+Let’s look at the main reasons this is likely true.

 1) Longevity